stomur/lead-pilot/README.md

-# SoKat Lead Pilot Debug
+# SoKat Lead Pilot

-A debug version of the Streamlit app that logs the service account email and confirms the sheet exists.
+A polished Streamlit app that captures leads, scores them using OpenAI, writes to Google Sheets, and exports to Excel.

+## Deployment
+1. Upload this folder to GitHub
+2. Deploy on Streamlit Cloud
+3. Add your API keys under Secrets

+## Required Secrets
+OPENAI_API_KEY = "sk-..."
+GCP_SERVICE_ACCOUNT = """{ ... }"""